 "Really?
 You know that our blood is a poison to you?"

-"Well, the burning and itching does give a kind of clue, yeah."
+"Well, the burning and dying does give a kind of clue, yeah."
 I was horribly rasping, and my entire torso was throbbing with a hot, relentless pain.
 I took a deep breath, which was incredibly stupid, because a wave of agony hit me and my breathing hitched, sending me into a long, racking coughing session.
-Randomly, Lucian reached over to help, his hand sliding through my filthy, matted hair to cradle my neck and turn my face to the side, so I didn't choke on my own blood.
+Lucian reached over to help, his hand sliding through my filthy, matted hair to cradle my neck and turn my face to the side, so I didn't choke on my own blood.
 I'm not sure why he bothered, I was clearly already in the throes of a final death-rattle.

 "Hey," My voice was a whisper, but it was audible.
 "Do you really want to help me?"

-"Then take me outside…" I unexpectedly had to blink back tears.
+"Then take me outside."
+I unexpectedly had to blink back tears.
 I swallowed around the lump in my throat.
 I needed to see the moon, to give my spirit its best chance at a clear shot to the heavens, instead of being trapped in this black hole of an underground cavern.
 "Please?"

 To his credit, he didn't protest or argue with me.
-Or maybe that was just a sign of how pathetic I was- not even a lycan could refuse me my dying wish.
+Maybe that was just a sign of how pathetic I was- not even a lycan could refuse me my dying wish.
 He pulled the sheet up to my neck, the touch of it feather-light but still remarkably painful.
 When he picked me up the movement ripped at my injuries and I couldn't stop the little cry that used up the last of my breath.
 I closed my eyes.

-By all rights I should have died right then, and maybe I did.
-But when I felt the rays of moonlight touch my skin I just had to open my eyes again, dead or not, to drink in its beautiful sight one last time.
+By all rights I should have died right then, and maybe I did; but when I felt the rays of moonlight touch my skin I just had to open my eyes again, dead or not, to drink in its beautiful sight one last time.
 It was gorgeous, huge and luminous.
 The sky itself seemed clearer and cleaner.
 I realized that we must be away from the lights and smog of the city.
-Blinking I moved my head slightly from where it rested (quite comfortably, actually), on Lucian's shoulder.
+Blinking, I moved my head slightly from where it rested (quite comfortably, actually), on Lucian's shoulder.
 I could see the blurry outline of trees, and now that I listened for them I could hear the soft night sounds of a forest.
 Hell if I know how we got there, but I was sure grateful.

 We were in a small, attractive clearing that was surrounded on three sides by forest and the fourth faced a large out cropping of rock, behind which I could hear the soft tinkling sounds of running water.
 The entire atmosphere was so perfect, so peaceful that it (and also partly the fact that I was a hair's breadth away from dying) left me drugged with sleepy blissful satisfaction.
 This was a place to breathe your last.
 From here I could easily abandon the physical restraints of my battered and broken body… from here I would leave the earth behind and float gently up on the invisible wings of a thousand angels bearing me gently from this life to the-